 Just as our categories in the dropdown boxes cannot fully capture your market value, one single number cannot communicate the appropriate pay for someone with the given traits.
 That's actually a strength of our model: it gives more than just the midpoint.
 In addition to the median salary, we also provide the 25th and 75th percentiles.
 Then, the yellow points show the full plausible range.
-As we note elsewhere, how one fits into each of the traits guides where they belong within the range.
-If an individual has a maximally valuable degree, has exceptionally useful experience, lives in a particularly high paying area, and so on, their true market value could be up near the very top of range.
+As we note elsewhere, how you fit into each of the traits guides where you belong within the range.
+If you have a maximally valuable degree, have exceptionally useful experience, live in a particularly high paying area, and so on, your true market value could be up near the very top of range.